Social-emotional Learning

 Leader in Me

-A program out of the Yale Center for Emotional Intelligence, The Ruler instills empathy and gives students tools to understand and regulate their own emotions.
+A program out of the Yale Center for Emotional Intelligence, The RULER Approach instills empathy and gives students tools to understand and regulate their own emotions.
+RULER is an evidence-based approach to social and emotional learning (SEL) developed at the Yale Center for Emotional Intelligence.
+RULER supports entire school communities in:

 Restorative Justice